Mohyoo/Terminal-File-Explorer/README.md

 # Terminal-File-Explorer
-A simple &amp; light file manager that works on terminal.
+A simple &amp; light file manager that works on linux terminal.

 # Note
 For now, You can just see files for a quick access, but cannot edit them. <br />